Scarborough Castle: Features

 The baileys are separated by a stone wall, ditch and bank, with two defended gateways.

-The larger outer bailey would have seen entertaining events staged, vegetables grown, and animals kept; there was a graveyard and St. Mary's Chapel, which has completely disappeared, though the remains of the old Anglo-Saxon chapel on the site of an old Roman signal station can still be seen.
+The larger outer bailey would have seen entertaining events staged, vegetables grown, and animals kept; there was a graveyard and St Mary's Chapel, which has completely disappeared, though the remains of the old Anglo-Saxon chapel on the site of an old Roman signal station can still be seen.
 A 12th-century medieval building, 100 ft in length, stood in the outer bailey to accommodate royal visitors.
 It consisted of a long hall and private chamber with a fireplace used by the monarch, and rooms for preparing and storing food.
 The building was demolished sometime before a survey of 1538, which makes no mention of it: only the foundations, excavated in 1888, remain.

 In the outer bailey, a building named the "King's Chambers" or Mosdale Hall, after a 14th-century governor responsible for upgrading it, is an example of how the castle has been altered over the years.
 Originally built in the 13th century and upgraded by Mosdale after 1397, the two-storey building adjoining the curtain wall was converted to red-brick barracks in the 18th century.
 After being badly damaged by German shelling in 1914, the building was demolished.
 The red brickwork is clearly visible next to the much earlier outer stone wall, as viewed from Scarborough's South Bay.
 The 13th-century Queen's Tower, in the wall nearby, also had different uses: initially luxurious accommodation with private latrines, a porch and large windows with bay views were added in 1320.
 Two of these windows were later blocked up and one was changed to a cupboard with a rubbish chute.
 The Master Gunner's House, built in 1748, served as accommodation until the last on site caretaker, Hudson Rewcroft, retired in 1965.
-His nephew, Ted Temple shares his story of being the last resident of The Master Gunner's House in the Scarborough Review, June 2017 page12.
+His nephew, Ted Temple shares his story of being the last resident of The Master Gunner's House in the Scarborough Review of June 2017, page 12.